zerobug110/zerobug110/README.md

  <details>
  <summary><h4>👨🏾‍💻 Muhammed's Coding Journey</h4></summary>
    I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - And all this while, teaching myself web development with a dream to build my own app, but that soon got overshadowed by my desire to excel in programming.
 A desire that landed me a fullstack software engineering job upon graduation.
-During my time working as a fullstack developer i also work as a data statistician part time remotely for a sports company based in the Uk.
+During my time working as a fullstack developer i also work as a data statistician part time remotely.